 \subsection{Black widows with extremely low masses}

 Black widows (BWs) are a subclass of eclipsing MSPs in compact binaries with low-mass companions (see, e.g., \citealt{2013IAUS..291..127R, ChenHaiLiang2013ApJ...775...27C, Benvenuto2014ApJ...786L...7B}).
 Their companions are generally thought to be gradually stripped by irradiation-driven winds powered by $\gamma$-ray emission and relativistic particles from the MSP, a mechanism commonly referred to as the evaporation process (e.g., \citealt{Kluzniak1988Natur.334..225K, Ruderman1989ApJ...336..507R}).
-BWs provide valuable laboratories for investigating the evolutionary pathways of close NS binaries, including the magnetic-field decay, the angular-momentum loss, the accretion efficiency and the constraints on the NS equation of state, etc (e.g., \citealt{Cumming2001ApJ...557..958C, Tauris2012MNRAS.425.1601T, Van2019MNRAS.483.5595V}).
+BWs provide valuable laboratories for investigating the evolutionary pathways of close NS binaries, including the magnetic-field decay, the angular-momentum loss, the accretion efficiency, and the constraints on the NS equation of state, etc (e.g., \citealt{Cumming2001ApJ...557..958C, Tauris2012MNRAS.425.1601T, Van2019MNRAS.483.5595V}).

-With the growing number of BW systems identified, it has become increasingly evident that they can be divided into two subpopulations based on the companion mass ($M_2$).
+With the growing number of BW systems identified, it has become increasingly evident that BWs can be divided into two subpopulations based on their companion masses ($M_2$).
 Fig.\,5 shows the distribution of BWs in the $P_{\rm orb}-M_2$ plane.
 Systems located in region (A) correspond to BWs with $M_2$ in the range of $0.01-0.05\,M_\odot$, while those in region (B) have extremely low-mass companions with $M_2\lesssim0.01\,M_\odot$ (see \citealt{GuoYun-Lang2022MNRAS.515.2725G}).
-The origin of the latter group cannot be explained by conventional evolutionary scenarios that fail to reduce the companion mass to such small values within the Hubble time (see, e.g., \citealt{ChenHaiLiang2013ApJ...775...27C, Ginzburg2020MNRAS.495.3656G}).
+The origin of BWs in region (B) cannot be explained by conventional evolutionary scenarios that fail to reduce the companion mass to such small values within the Hubble time (see, e.g., \citealt{ChenHaiLiang2013ApJ...775...27C, Ginzburg2020MNRAS.495.3656G}).